-- The little things can add up with your Whistler family lodging.
+The little things can add up with your Whistler family lodging.
 Be aware of extra charges such as resort fees and parking (the latter can run over $50 a night)!
-To save money, overnight parking is available at the Whistler Conference Centre or the Whistler Public Library ($15 for 24 hours).
+To save money, less costly overnight parking is available at the Whistler Conference Centre ($16 for 24 hours) and the Whistler Public Library ($5 from 5pm-10am).

-- When considering where to stay in Whistler with kids – whether you are looking at hotels or vacation rentals – please always take the time to read reviews carefully before booking (preferably filtering for reviews from family stays).
+When considering where to stay in Whistler – whether you are looking for Whistler family resorts or the perfect family-friendly vacation rental – always take the time to read reviews before booking.
+(You can usually filter reviews for family stays).

-- Pay careful attention to property cancellation policies, especially for a winter stay.
-For family ski holidays, Whistler hotel reservation policies are often not that flexible (since they don’t wan’t people cancelling at the last minute if conditions are not ideal).
-I always put a reminder in my calendar a day before the last possible full-refund cancel date so I can reassess (and check for better deals).
+Pay careful attention to property cancellation policies, especially for a winter stay.
+For family ski holidays, Whistler hotel reservation policies are often not that flexible.
+I like to put a reminder in my calendar a day before the last possible full-refund cancel date so I can reassess (and check for better deals).

 Pros: You are within easy walking distance of lots of great restaurants, shopping, the children’s playground, the outdoor ice rink (winter), the bike park, the skate park, the movie theatre and the gondolas to both mountains.

 Cons: The only real downside to Whistler Village is that it can sometimes get a bit lively at night for families wishing to get to bed early.
-In recent years, I have pulled a few hotels off this list after some sleepless nights (clearly bad karma from some Whistler stays in my university years).
+In recent years, I have pulled a few hotels off this list after some sleepless nights.
+(I clearly have some bad karma from some Whistler stays in my university years.)